BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 the ones here, rather than copying from Koby) - the two should coexist without problems, though, since the worst case scenario is just that the same command gets executed twice.

-In terms of loot compatibility, I'm pretty sure that this mod makes the "Vault Hunter's Relic" completely useless, but if you're using this mod, you certainly won't miss it.

 Loot Purposefully Excluded from Pools
 -------------------------------------